On-site, Online, Streaming

 5. Cross-border mergers.

-7. LBO Leveraged Buyouts.
-Legal, fiscal (optimization), and corporate study.
+7. LBO leveraged buyouts.
+Legal, tax (optimization) and corporate analysis.

 8. Financial assistance.